The general policies of the Toulouse School of Graduate Studies are determined by the Graduate Council and administered by the dean.

 Fraudulent use of the ID card subjects the user to a fine of $2,000 and up to one year in jail (Class A Misdemeanor).
 Anyone who uses the ID card to give false information to a police officer is subject to a fine of $200 (Class C Misdemeanor).

-The university is not responsible for and does not assume any liability for loss of or damage to personal property, including damage to vehicles.
-Students are encouraged to obtain personal insurance coverage for loss or damage to possessions on campus, including possessions in dormitories and vehicles.
+The university is not responsible for and does not assume any liability for loss of or damage to personal property.
+Students are encouraged to obtain personal insurance coverage for loss or damage to possessions on campus.

-Persons who operate motor vehicles and bicycles on the UNT campus must comply with the Texas Transportation Code and published university regulations regarding vehicle and bicycle use, parking, display of decals and penalties for violation.
-The regulations are available online at www.unt.edu/parking/regs.html.
+Persons who operate motor vehicles and bicycles on the UNT campus must comply with the Texas Uniform Traffic Code and the published university regulations regarding vehicle and bicycle use, parking, display of decals and penalties for violation.
+The regulations are available at the Parking Office in Sullivant Visitor Center.

-The Presidents of UNT and the UNT Health Science Center-Fort Worth, and the Director of the Universities Center at Dallas will issue appropriate policy guidance for those institutions.
+the UNT System Center and the Universities Center at Dallas and at off-campus locations, unless exceptions are noted specifically in the announcements to the news media.
 The current policy may be found in the Schedule of Classes.

-The university may issue a summons when a student's conduct or behavior is reasonably believed to be in violation of a published policy or regulation.
+In the event a student's conduct or behavior is found to be in violation of a published policy or regulation, a summons may be issued.
 A summons is an official request that the student appear before a university administrator.
 A student who receives a summons should always consider it important and should respond immediately.
-Failure to answer a summons can result in disciplinary action up to and including administrative withdrawal from the university.
+Failure to answer a summons can result in disciplinary action up to and including withdrawal from the university.

-Additional policies and guidelines pertaining to particular subjects or for specific publics are listed in other publications, such as the ABCs of Residence Hall Living, available in the Housing and Residence Life office; Parking Regulations, available from Parking Services in the Sullivant Public Safety Center and the UNT Bookstore in the University Union; The Financial Connection, available in Student Financial Aid and Scholarships.
-International students should consult the International Admissions and Advising Center for information regarding policies and procedures required by federal regulation agencies.
+Additional policies and guidelines pertaining to particular subjects or for specific publics are listed in other publications, such as the ABCs of Residence Hall Living, available in the Housing and Residence Life Office; Tuition, Fees and Other Charges, available at Student Accounting and University Cashiering Services, Parking Regulations, available from the Parking Office and the UNT Bookstore in the University Union; The Financial Connection, available in the Student Financial Aid and Scholarships, etc. International students should consult the International Admissions and Advising Center for information regarding policies and procedures required by federal regulation agencies.

 All university policies are subject to change throughout the year.